stettberger/versuchung/doc/types/search.rst

-Search result sets as input parameters
+Search Result Sets as Input Parameters
 **************************************

-In large experiment setups it is challenging to keep track of all result sets that are floating arround.
+In large experiment setups it is challenging to keep track of all result sets that are floating around.
 This is especially true if you want to select result sets according to the metadata as input parameters for other experiments.